scipion-em/docs/docs/user/denoising_mbSegmentation_pysegDirPicking/tomosegmemTV_pySeg_workflow.rst

 oldest by default).
 Leave the rest of parameters with the default values and click execute the protocol.

 .. figure:: /docs/user/denoising_mbSegmentation_pysegDirPicking/03_DenoiseTomo.png
-   :width: 650
+   :width: 500
    :alt: Denoise tomogram

-The denoised tomogram can be displayed proceeding the same as explain in section `Import Tomogram`.
+The denoised tomogram can be displayed proceeding the same as explain in section :ref:`Import Tomogram`.
 It can be observed how the contrast has been considerably increased, being the figure on the left the tomogram before the denoising and the one on the right after the denoising.